ptorn/bth-ramverk2-chat/README.md

 ## React - Client

-[React](https://reactjs.org/) is a JavaScript framework that I used for managing the views of my client using JSX.
-JSX is a syntax extension to JavaScript which we use to write the views.
-React uses something called components which lets us re-use the code over and over.
-A component can have its own state or just inherit properties from the parent component that has a state.
-By using a components state React can keep track on what data is being updated and then only re render that specific DOM-object instead of reloading the entire page.
+[React](https://reactjs.org/) is a JavaScript library that I used for managing and rendering the views.
+React uses JSX for the views that the client renders.
+JSX is a syntax extension for JavaScript which is used to write the views.
+React uses something called components, which lets us reuse the code repeatedly.
+A component can have it's own state or just inherit properties from the parent component that has a state.
+By using a component's state, React can track the submitted data.
+When React notices a change in a components state, React calls for a re-render of the specific DOM-element instead of reloading the entire DOM-tree.
 Components that inherit their properties from the parent component with a state will be re-rendered by update of data.
-This makes React a great choice for working on a SPA (single-page-application).
+This makes React a great choice for working on a SPA(Single-Page-Application).
 That is perfect for this application since this is a game that is using web-sockets to transfer data real-time and a lot of the data on the page remains the same.

-So when React notice that the data has changed in the state of the component it re-renders the component.
-A example would be placing a token on the table.
-Instead of reloading the entire page and make unnecessary calls to the server it just receives data from the web-socket and update the components state.
+An example would be placing a token on the table.
+Instead of reloading the entire page and making unnecessary calls to the server, it just receives data from the web-socket and update the component's state.
 The rest is React magic.

-## Express - Backend
+## Express - Back-end

 The back-end is built on the Express.js framework that holds the game logic and also works as a web server by serving the client.
 [Express.js](https://expressjs.com/) is a framework for [Node.js](https://nodejs.org/en/) that is written in JavaScript.
 That makes it a great choice for this project.
 Express.js handles all the game logic, serves the client as a web-server and also a WebSocket-server.
 With Express and Node.js we now use JavaScript both on the client and the server which is very convenient.

 ## MongoDB

-[MongoDB](https://www.mongodb.com/) is a NoSQL database that is used to store the result of previous played games.
-The client will display the last five played games once you enter the room.
-MongoDB is a none relational database and works very well when we are dealing with objects that we want to store as is in a database.
-The data is stored in JSON alike files and makes it very convenient when programming in JavaScript that we deal with objects.
+[MongoDB](https://www.mongodb.com/) is a NoSQL database that is used to store the results of previous games played.
+The client will display the last five games played  once the guest enter the room.
+MongoDB is a none relational database and works very well when we are dealing with objects that we want to store as objects in a database.
+The data is stored in JSON alike files and makes it very convenient when programming in JavaScript.
+By working and storing objects in the database, it's easier to build and scale the application.

 ## WebSockets